gabor-bata/presentations/Introduction-to-Groovy.md

 assert version == 42  // assertion failure
 ```

-**OPTIONAL PARENTHESES** - Can be omitted if the method signature requires at least one parameter (DSL friendly).
+**Optional parentheses** - Can be omitted if the method signature requires at least one parameter (DSL friendly).

 ```groovy
 // parentheses is optional